Tourette syndrome: Tics

 Tics are movements or sounds that take place "intermittently and unpredictably out of a background of normal motor activity", having the appearance of "normal behaviors gone wrong".
 The tics associated with Tourette's wax and wane; they change in number, frequency, severity, anatomical location, and complexity; each person experiences a unique pattern of fluctuation in their severity and frequency.
-Tics may also occur in "bouts of bouts", which also vary among people.
+Tics may also occur in "bouts of bouts" (i.e., tics in general wax and wane over longer periods; within waxing periods, there may be short bursts of both motor and phonic tics), which also vary among people.
 The variation in tic severity may occur over hours, days, or weeks.
 Tics may increase when someone is experiencing stress, fatigue, anxiety, or illness, or when engaged in relaxing activities like watching TV.
 They sometimes decrease when an individual is engrossed in or focused on an activity like playing a musical instrument.

 In contrast to the abnormal movements associated with other movement disorders, the tics of Tourette's are nonrhythmic, often preceded by an unwanted urge, and temporarily suppressible.
 Over time, about 90% of individuals with Tourette's feel an urge preceding the tic, similar to the urge to sneeze or scratch an itch.
 The urges and sensations that precede the expression of a tic are referred to as premonitory sensory phenomena or premonitory urges.
 People describe the urge to express the tic as a buildup of tension, pressure, or energy which they ultimately choose consciously to release, as if they "had to do it" to relieve the sensation or until it feels "just right".
 The urge may cause a distressing sensation in the part of the body associated with the resulting tic; the tic is a response that relieves the urge in the anatomical location of the tic.
 Examples of this urge are the feeling of having something in one's throat, leading to a tic to clear one's throat, or a localized discomfort in the shoulders leading to shrugging the shoulders.
 The actual tic may be felt as relieving this tension or sensation, similar to scratching an itch or blinking to relieve an uncomfortable feeling in the eye.
 Some people with Tourette's may not be aware of the premonitory urge associated with tics.
 Children may be less aware of it than are adults, but their awareness tends to increase with maturity; by the age of ten, most children recognize the premonitory urge.